 After an accident, your first instinct might be to rely on your insurance company to handle your claim.
 While this approach works in some circumstances, hiring a car accident lawyer is often the better choice for ensuring your right to compensation after a serious accident.

-A car accident lawyer will act as your advocate throughout the settlement process.
+If you've been in a car accident your lawyer will act as your advocate throughout the settlement process.
 Insurance claims adjusters are responsible for protecting the interests of their employer, and this doesn’t necessarily align with what's best for your needs.
 Your lawyer will work to get you the maximum amount of compensation you're legally entitled to receive while freeing up your time to focus on fully recovering from your injuries.

 Some specific tasks your lawyer will perform include: